Updated August 13th, 2019

 Importantly, our referral service is free and there’s no obligation to sign.
 Interview as many agents as you’d like until you find a great match.

-> to learn more and interview low-commission agents near you.
+> Get in touch to learn more and interview low-commission agents near you.

 If you’re still interested in trying your hand at negotiating with a traditional, full-price agent, here are a few things you should consider.